With Juliette to the coast… Zeeland!

 Zeeland has a proud history and its people are glad to share their stories about it in their plentiful museums.
 In fact, Zeeland has the most museums per capita of any Dutch province.
 Many of them are dedicated to their local cultural heritage, to farming and to fishing but you will also find museums about major twentieth century events such as the Second World War and the 1953 North Sea floods.

 In 1953, Zeeland was devastated by a terrible flood, giving rise to new coastal defences in the form of the Delta Works.
 The idea behind the Delta Works was to shorten the amount of coastline that was exposed to the sea.
 In order to accomplish this, the estuaries needed to be dammed, and those estuaries that remained open to the sea, needed to have their sea walls raised to five metres above sea level.

 The islands of Zeeland were originally created by the tide and people have since filled in the gaps, so to speak.
 The countryside is still scarred by creeks and potholes (‘kolks’) that keep appearing as a constant reminder of how difficult it was to do.
 They are reminiscent of breaches in the region´s dikes, good examples of which can be found in De Braakman tidal inlet in Zeeuws-Vlaanderen (which is split into North and South) and the beloved Zak van Zuid-Beveland area with its flower-dikes and age-old waters.
 Dike breaches are responsible for giving the coastline of the Oosterschelde estuary in Noord-Beveland its rugged shape, its inlets and its mud flats.

-Juliette found a beautiful and very comfortable beach campsite for you which fully meets its high demands: Beach Campsite Groede (Strandcamping Groede).
+Juliette found a beautiful and very comfortable 4 star beach campsite for you which fully meets its high demands: Beach Campsite Groede (Strandcamping Groede).